Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 source install/local_setup.bash
 ```
 You can also add this to your .bashrc file.
-This way your worspace is sourced every time a new terminal is opened.
+This way your workspace is sourced every time a new terminal is opened.
 Make sure to use the correct path, e.g.:
 ```bash
 source /home/user/workspace/ros2_ws/install/local_setup.bash
 ```

 * **Download the needed packages from this repository**
-    - Download all folders from the src folder and place it in your source folder
+    - Download all folders from the src folder and place it in your `src` folder
-    - Download the software folder and place it in your workspace folder
+    - Download the software folder and place it in your `workspace` folder

 * **Finished file structure**
 The finished file structure should look like the following:
 ```bash
 |-- workspace